 Intangible assets, except for assets with an indefinite useful life, are amortised using the straight-line method from the time they are available for use.
-Amortisation ceases at the earlier of the date the asset is de-recognised, the date the asset is classified as having the indefinite useful life or the date the asset is classified as held for sale.

-F.1.13.
+F.1.11.
 Income tax

 Income tax on the profit or loss for the year comprises current and deferred tax.
 Income tax is recognised in the consolidated statement of income except to the extent that it relates to items recognised directly in equity or in other comprehensive income.